UPDATE: This post has been updated on 12/6/18 to reflect recent updates

 Facebook does its best to show your ads to the most interested audience, based on your set objective and targeting.

-For instance, if your objective is set to engagement (the default objective for Boosted Posts), Facebook will show your ad first to the users within your target audience that are most likely to engage.
+For instance, if your objective is set to engagement, Facebook will show your ad first to the users within your target audience that are most likely to engage.
 If your objective is set to link clicks, Facebook will show your ad to users that are most likely to click on your link.

 When I first wrote this blog post, Boosted Posts were always set to drive engagement– there was no other option.
 Thankfully, Facebook now allows you to switch the objective to link clicks if you’re trying to boost a post that contains a link.

-The addition of link clicks as an objective for boosts is great, but that’s only 2 objectives out of a possible 11 objectives.
-As of 10/24/17, these are the objectives you can choose within Ads Manager…
+The addition of Traffic and Messages as an objective for boosts is great, but that’s only 2 additional objectives out of a possible 11 objectives.
+As of 12/6/18, these are the objectives you can choose within Ads Manager…

 - Brand Awareness